WomensLaw serves and supports all survivors.

 12. financial responsibility;

-14. who has been the child’s primary caretaker;
+14. which parent has been the child’s primary caretaker;

-16. whether your child will be kept together with his/her siblings;
+16. whether the child will be kept together with his/her siblings;

-17. your child’s wishes and concerns, taking into account his/her mental ability and emotional maturity;
+17. the child’s wishes and concerns, taking into account his/her mental ability and emotional maturity;

-18. your child’s relationship with you compared to his/her relationship with the other parent; and
+18. the child’s relationship with each parent; and

 19. any other factor the judge thinks is relevant.5